How To Decorate Around An Off Center Fireplace

-We are back with another “DIY Playbook, Save our Space!”.
-You guys have been emailing us about your Reader SOS and we’ve been able to get a little glimpse into some of the design problems you’re having when it comes to decorating.
-Our plan for #DIYPlaybookSOS is to take a reader’s space and (virtually) offer design tips & tricks on how to improve it.
+I’m back with another “DIY Playbook, Save our Space”.
+My plan for this series is to take a reader’s space and (virtually) offer design tips and tricks on how to improve it.

-Here are some old design problems we’ve solved during this series…
+Here are some of my favorite design solutions from this series…

-Today, instead of tackling one large design problem…we’re tackling multiple (smaller) questions that readers have had for us over the past few months.
+Today, instead of tackling one large design problem…I’m tackling multiple (smaller) questions that readers have had for us over the past few months.
+First up, how to decorate around an off center fireplace.

 Family Room Built-Ins